Hunter Expressway: Newcastle interchange

 The most easterly interchange of the Hunter Expressway.
 It connects the expressway with the Pacific Motorway and the Newcastle Link Road.
 The interchange has been significantly upgraded, with three additional bridges across the M1 in addition to the existing one and the provision of high speed on and off ramps from the new road towards Sydney while maintaining full grade separation.
 However motorists are unable to exit northbound to the Pacific Motorway from the Hunter Expressway or access the Hunter Expressway when heading southbound on the Pacific Motorway.
 The Buchanan Interchange and John Renshaw Drive have been designated to provide access between the expressway and the Pacific Highway to the north.

 Buchanan interchange

 A full interchange has been provided on John Renshaw Drive near the ends of George Booth Drive and Buchanan Road.
 As part of the construction of that interchange, the southern end of Buchanan Road was relocated to connect to a new roundabout constructed on the site of a smaller roundabout that had previously been built at the end of George Booth Drive.

 Branxton interchange

-A full interchange has been constructed between Greta and Branxton, with a link to the existing highway via a new bridge across the Main Northern railway line and a link to a new roundabout on Wine Country Drive south of Branxton.
+A full interchange has been constructed between Greta and Branxton, with a link to the existing highway via a new bridge across the Main North railway line and a link to a new roundabout on Wine Country Drive south of Branxton.